 - Extracellular vesicles as mediators of communications between human cells in vitro and in vivo: proved cases vs. unproved hypotheses.

 - Extracellular vesicles in retroviral pathogenesis: human retroviruses as close relatives of extracellular vesicles.

 - Extracellular vesicles as carriers of viral proteins and infectious viruses.

 - Extracellular vesicles in bacterial pathogenesis: effects of bacterial vesicles on human tissues.

 - Extracellular vesicles in complicated pregnancies: EVs as mediators of disruption of mother-to-child dialogue in infections.

 - Extracellular vesicles as vehicles carrying RNA and soluble factors between cells.

 - Isolation and characterization of different vesicles generated by human cells in vivo and in vitro: Is this mission possible?

 Take advantage of this fantastic opportunity for students!
-Register an academic at the earlybird rate of $1,835 and bring a student for only $850.
+Register an academic at the earlybird rate and bring a student for only $850.
 Unfortunately, Postdocs are not eligible.
 Both registration packages include; accommodation for the 5,6,7 th March 2020 (on a shared basis for students) and a 24hour all-inclusive food and beverage package for the conference period.
 Academic registrations must be completed by 10 January 2020.
 Once registered, please contact Amy Johnson to obtain a special registration link for your student.